 The 2020 Forest Plan maintains current winter travel management on the Kenai Peninsula.
 The Kenai Winter Access Plan was hammered out in 2007 and continues to work well for both motorized and non-motorized winter recreationists, and we are fine with the Forest Service choosing to maintain the status quo in this regard.
-However, we’re concerned that the 2019 plan may be a missed opportunity.

-Of highest concern for us is how the Chugach proposes to manage the 1.9 million acre Nellie Juan-College Fjord Wilderness Study Area (WSA), located in the Prince William Sound.
+However, we’re concerned that the 2020 significantly waters down protections for the 1.9 million acre Nellie Juan-College Fjord Wilderness Study Area (WSA), located in the Prince William Sound.

 The WSA was created in 1980 by the Alaska National Interest Lands Conservation Act (ANILCA).
 This truly wild and roadless landscape also includes the highest concentration of tidewater glaciers in North America, and we believe it deserves the highest level of permanent protection in the new forest plan.
-Unfortunately, despite strong public support for additional protections for the WSA, the 2019 plan fails to recommend additional areas within the WSA for Wilderness beyond what was recommended in 2002, and it waters down or eliminates important management tools that are necessary for protecting the Wilderness character of the WSA and its potential for inclusion in the National Wilderness Preservation System.
+Unfortunately, despite strong public support for additional protections for the WSA, the 2020 plan fails to recommend additional areas within the WSA for Wilderness beyond what was recommended in the old (2002) plan, and it reduces or eliminates important management tools that are necessary for protecting the Wilderness character of the WSA and its potential for inclusion in the National Wilderness Preservation System.

 Winter travel planning is staying hot through the summer, Utah Senator Mike Lee has a bucket o' bad ideas about what to do with public lands, and we're gathering data to key in on the local economic impact of human-powered snowsports.